IjzerenHein/react-tag-cloud/README.md

 spiral | Spiral | Function/String | `archimedean`
 random | Randomizer function | Function | `Math.random`

-Any component can be used as a child component. `TagCloud` scans the child componentsfor the following props for its layout calculation:
+Any component can be used as a child component. `TagCloud` scans the child components for the following props for its layout calculation:

 name | description | type | default
 -----|-------------|------|---------